gsyt/salt-pkgs/README.md

 Usage
 -----
-Apply state 'pkgs.latest' to install latest packages to target minions Apply state 'pkgs.present' to verify package installation in target minions Apply state 'pkgs.purged' to remove packages from target minions State 'pkgs' is provided as an alias for 'pkgs.latest', 'pkgs.present' and 'pkgs.purged'
+Apply state 'pkgs.latest' to upgrade to latest packages in target minions Apply state 'pkgs.installed' to enforce package installation in target minions Apply state 'pkgs.purged' to remove packages from target minions State 'pkgs' is provided as an alias for 'pkgs.latest', 'pkgs.installed' and 'pkgs.purged'

 Compatibility
 -------------